mnpinto/audiotagging2019/README.md

 **If you find any errors let me know by creating an Issue, the code has not yet been tested on fastai versions after 1.0.51.**

 ## Replicating my top scoring solution
 **Important!
 This code has not yet been tested.
 I ran all experiments on Kaggle kernels and refactored the code to create this repository.
-After the final results of the competition are available, late submissions will be allowed so I will then test the code to check anything is missing.**
+After the final results of the competition are available, late submissions will be allowed so I will then test the code to check if anything is missing.**

 My top scoring solution with a score of **0.742 on public LB** and **0.75421 on private LB** is the average of the following 6 runs:
 ```bash